-Slow cook your way to one of the best chicken curries I’ve ever had!
-The sauce has coconut milk, jalapeno, and red onion.
+This Slow Cooker Coconut Curry Chicken is one of the best curries I’ve ever had!
+The sauce starts with the coconut milk with jalapeño and red onion.
 It’s not too spicy, but has tons of flavor!
+Originally posted February 16, 2016.

 We ripped out our carpet this week and are in the middle of getting new (laminate) wood floors.
 Originally I wanted to put the wood in our kitchen, dining, and family room, because they are all connected.